Mawxy/big-dog-dynasty/METHODOLOGY.md

 The entire gain is early — four games of history is mostly noise, and a form-only model was a coin flip through week 4.
 Variance always comes from positional form, because a projection is a point estimate with no spread.
+An unknown starter arrives with `DEFAULT_SD = 8.0` — deliberately wide.

 **Strictly pregame.** Week W uses weeks 1..W−1 only, positional priors included.
 A team that went on to win week 9 does not get to have known that in